Józef Piłsudski Cracovia Stadium

-The 2018 FIFA World Cup qualification match between Ukraine and Kosovo on 9 October 2016 was played in the stadium due to Ukraine's Ukraine's non-recognition of Kosovo's travel documents.
+The 2018 FIFA World Cup qualification match between Ukraine and Kosovo on 9 October 2016 was played in the stadium due to Ukraine's non-recognition of Kosovo's travel documents.
 Ukraine's 2022–23 UEFA Nations League home fixtures were also played in this stadium due to the 2022 Russian invasion of Ukraine.
 From 2023 to 2025, the venue was used by Puszcza Niepołomice to host their home games following promotion to the top-flight, due to the stadium in Niepołomice not meeting the Ekstraklasa requirements.

 Construction

 The stadium design was made by a consortium of Polish and Spanish architectural companies, Estudio Lamela Sp. z o.o, Estudio Lamela S.L., Sener Sp. z o.o. and Sener Ingenieria y Sistemas S.A.
 The general constructor was the consortium of German Alpine Bau Deutschland AG, Austrian Alpine Bau GmbH and Polish Alpine Construction Polska Sp. z o.o and KPBP „Budus” S.A.
 Cost was planned at 157 mln PLN.
 In June 2009, the process of construction began.
 Firstly, the old Cracovia stadium, built in 1912, was demolished.
 Construction was completed in September 2010.
 Cracovia played its first official match in the new stadium on 25 September 2010.